eriegin96/havenly-be/API_DOCUMENTATION.md

 ## 📋 Overview

 This is a comprehensive REST API for a hotel booking system built with Laravel 12.
-The API supports authentication, room management, booking operations, reviews, and administrative functions.
+The API supports authentication, room management, booking operations, and administrative functions.

 **Base URL:** `http://localhost:8000/api`